If you’re anything like most brands in the UK, you probably reserve the majority of your marketing spend for digital channels and advertising.

 Once you bust the numerous myths that are synonymous with outdoor advertising, you begin to see that this medium is deceptively effective and capable of providing tangible and measurable success.

-We can also surmise that outdoor advertising is particularly effective for small businesses, with this backed up by the cost of paper billboards and the potential return that they’re able to deliver over time.
+We can also surmise that outdoor advertising is particularly effective for small businesses, with this backed up by the cost of classic billboards and the potential return that they’re able to deliver over time.

 The reach and visibility of OOH media may be especially appealing to small businesses, particularly when you consider precisely how many potential customers interact with outdoor ads on a daily basis.

 We’ve already touched on this, of course, but the potential reach of OOH within the local area is also evident across a number of diverse demographics and different modes of transportation.

 For example, it’s estimated that 92% of the UK population see bus shelter and train station advertisements every single week, enabling local firms to leverage a relatively non-intrusive marketing channel that engages customers at a time when they’re most likely to interact with brands.